karthickkameshwar/19CS404-DBMS-Lab-Manual/Experiment1_ER_Diagram/problem_statement.md

 # Experiment 1: Entity-Relationship (ER) Diagram

+## 🎯 Objective:
+To understand and apply the concepts of ER modeling by creating an ER diagram for a real-world application.

+## 📚 Purpose:
+The purpose of this workshop is to gain hands-on experience in designing ER diagrams that visually represent the structure of a database including entities, relationships, attributes, and constraints.

+---

+## 🧪 Choose One Scenario:

+### 🔹 Scenario 1: University Database
+Design a database to manage students, instructors, programs, courses, and student enrollments.
+Include prerequisites for courses.

+**User Requirements:**
+- Academic programs grouped under departments.
+- Students have admission number, name, DOB, contact info.
+- Instructors with staff number, contact info, etc.
 - Courses have number, name, credits.
 - Track course enrollments by students and enrollment date.
 - Add support for prerequisites (some courses require others).